Demystifying Dependency Bugs in Deep Learning Stack: RQ3: Fix Pattern Analysis

 \subsection{Distribution of Fix Patterns for Root Causes}

-We report the distribution of fix patterns for root causes in Fig.~\ref{fig:heatmap_root_cause_fix}, where each cell denotes the number of DBs that are caused~by~a~particular root cause and fixed by a particular fix pattern.
-Specifically, except~for~\textit{Removing~Dependency} and \textit{Switching Software},~all~fix~patterns are utilized in fixing DBs that are caused by \textit{Incompatible~Software Version} for at least once.
-It is reasonable because this root~cause results from the version constraint violation among dependencies.
-In other words, the involved dependencies are needed, but their~versions are not satisfiable.
-Therefore, it is unlikely to fix it by removing dependencies or switching software.
-Besides, while \textit{Fixing API Usage} and \textit{Changing Dependency Version} are the two dominating fix patterns, there still exist diverse ways to fix the most common~root cause~\textit{Incompatible~Software Version}.
-The key challenge is to determine which fix pattern to use given a specific DB context.
+We report the distribution of fix patterns for root causes in Fig.~\ref{fig:heatmap_root_cause_fix}, where each cell denotes the number of DBs~that~are caused by~a~particular root cause and fixed by a particular~fix pattern.
+Specifically, except~for~\textit{Switching Software},~all~fix~patterns are utilized in fixing DBs that are caused by \textit{Incompatible~Software Version} for at least once.
+While \textit{Fixing API Usage} and \textit{Changing Dependency Version} are the two \tododel{dominating}\todoq{major}~fix patterns, there exist diverse ways~to~fix~the most common root cause~\textit{Incompatible~Software Version}.
+The challenge is to decide which fix pattern to use given a DB~context.

-Further, \textit{Changing Dependency Version} is leveraged in mitigating four root causes, and is involved in the fix for \todo{256 (78.6\%})~of~the~DBs.
+Further, \textit{Changing Dependency Version} is used in mitigating five root causes, and is involved in the fix for \cmmnt{\todo{256 (78.6\%})~}\todob{312 (70.0\%)}~of the~DBs.
 It has a strong correlation to the root causes \textit{Buggy Software Version} and \textit{Incompatible Software Version}.
-While the fix pattern itself~is~very simple, the key challenge~is~to~determine which dependency version to use for addressing a DB.
-Besides, \textit{Adding Dependency}, \textit{Re-building Dependency} and \textit{Clearing Environment} are the other three fix patterns spanning four root causes.
-It is worth mentioning that \textit{Adding Dependency} is the accompanied fix pattern for fixing DBs caused~by \textit{Incompatible Software Version}.
+While the fix pattern itself~is~very simple, the key challenge~is~to~determine which dependency version to use for addressing~a~DB.
+Besides, \textit{Adding Dependency}, \textit{Re-building Dependency} and \textit{Clearing Environment} are the other three fix patterns spanning~at~least four root causes.
+Notice that \textit{Adding Dependency}~is~the~accompanied fix pattern for fixing DBs caused~by \textit{Incompatible Software Version}.
 For example, upgrading dependency version solves an \textit{Incompatible Software Version},~but~this~upgraded dependency version may further depend on a new dependency.